Mathnerd314/stroscot/docs/Reference/Values.rst

 Values are immutable (as `Rich Hickey says <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__) and have notions of equality, hashing, literal syntax, and deconstruction.
 In terms of memory management values can be copied freely, and discarded if they are no longer needed.

 For convenience, "value" really describes the equivalence class of expressions that reduce to a value.
 In particular here we describes values by their concise syntactic form.
-These syntactic forms typically are reducible terms, rather than normal forms - they reduce to a value of the compiler's preferred data structure implementation.
+These syntactic forms typically are reducible terms, rather than normal forms - usually they reduce to a value of the compiler's preferred data structure implementation.
 Programs may define the syntax here to other values.

 Symbols
 =======